Peter and the Wolf: Recordings

-According to an article by Jeremy Nicholas for the classical music magazine Gramophone in 2015, the best overall recording of Peter and the Wolf is by the New Philharmonia Orchestra, narrated by Richard Baker and conducted by Raymond Leppard in 1971.
+Jeremy Nicholas wrote for classical music magazine Gramophone in 2015, claiming that the best overall recording of Peter and the Wolf was by the New Philharmonia Orchestra, narrated by Richard Baker and conducted by Raymond Leppard in 1971.
 Gramophone's best DVD version is the 2006 film by Suzie Templeton; its music is performed, without narrator, by the Philharmonia Orchestra conducted by Mark Stephenson.

-Adaptations of the work
+Adaptations

 Walt Disney, 1946

 Prokofiev, while touring the West in 1938, visited Los Angeles and met Walt Disney.
-Prokofiev performed the piano version of Peter and the Wolf for "le papa de Mickey Mouse" (French for "Mickey Mouse's dad"), as Prokofiev described him in a letter to his sons.
+Prokofiev performed the piano version for "le papa de Mickey Mouse" (French for "Mickey Mouse's dad"), as Prokofiev described him in a letter to his sons.
 Disney was impressed, and considered adding an animated version of Peter and the Wolf to Fantasia, which was to be released in 1940.
-Due to World War II, these plans fell through, and it was not until 1946 that Disney released his adaptation of Peter and the Wolf narrated by Sterling Holloway.
-It is not known if Prokofiev, by that point behind the Iron Curtain, was aware of this.
-It was released theatrically as a segment of Make Mine Music, then reissued the next year, accompanying a reissue of Fantasia (as a short subject before the film), then separately on home video in the 1990s.

-This version makes several changes to the original story.
-For example:
+Due to World War II, these plans fell through, and it was not until 1946 that Disney released his adaptation, narrated by Sterling Holloway.
+It is not known whether Prokofiev, who was by that point behind the Iron Curtain, was aware of this.
+It was released theatrically as a segment of Make Mine Music, then reissued the next year, accompanying a reissue of Fantasia (as a short subject), then separately on home video in the 1990s.
+This version made several changes to the original, including: